BIOS1140/BIOS1140.github.io/docs/Exercise8.md

 Since we ran our analysis on a sliding-window basis, we should have estimates of $\pi$, *F*~ST~ and *d*~XY~ for each window.
 What we want to do now is extract all our statistics and place them in a single `data.frame` for easier downstream visualisation - this will let us identify how these statistics are interrelated.

 The extraction process involves extracting data and manipulating strings to label things correctly.
-This is a bit too much to go into in this tutorial, but string tools can be very useful, and you will learn a bit more about them in the last course week.
+This is a bit too much to go into in this tutorial, but string tools can be very useful for biological data.
+If you're interested, see if you can understand how `sub()` and `paste0()` is used below, you've come a long way if you do!

 ::: {.yellow}